 Typically, maneuverability has an inverse relationship to glide.
 Touring boards like the Red Paddle Co Voyager+ are long and narrow, so they move quickly and efficiently over distance, but while this shape is great for gliding, it creates a lot of drag when trying to turn.
 The size and quantity of fins at the back of the board affect how easily the board moves straight forward.
 Beginner paddlers may find that they need to switch the side on which they paddle when on a board with fewer or smaller fins.

 Ease of Transport

 When thinking about which inflatable SUP you should buy, ease of transport is incredibly important.
 The main advantage of an inflatable board comes from its portability, making it convenient for a variety of missions.
 If you're committed, you can even pack some of these boards into remote alpine rivers or lakes.
-This varies based on how heavy they are, how well they roll, and how sturdy their carry system is.
+This varies based on how heavy they are, how well they roll, how sturdy their carry system is, and how comfortable they are to carry.
 Bags that have wheels are easier to transport on pavement and packed paths.
 We found that carrying these packs on your back is not as comfortable as other bags.